crajcan/the_rust_embedded_book/notes.md

 `libstd` provides not only a common way for accessing OS abstractions, but also provides a runtime.
 The runtime handles certain tasks before spawning the main thread and invoking the program's main function, such as setting up stack overflow protection and processing command line arguments.

+## Tooling

+We'll have to leverage some tooling to develop on a different architecture, and to run and debug on a remote device:

+`cargo-binutils` - Cargo subcommands to invoke the LLVM tools shipped with the Rust toolchain.
+`qemu-system-arm` - A open source ARM emulator.
+`Open OCD (Open On Chip Debugger)` - A debugging interface for the on board debugging hardware.
+GDB with ARM support

+### cargo-binutils

+Includes the LLVM version so `objdump`, `nm`, and `size` and are used for inspecting binaries.

+`objdump` - dissassemble an executable into assembly language.

+`nm` - dumps the symbol table from a binary file.

+`size` - list the section sizes and total size for provided binary files.

+The advantage of using the LLVM versions instead of the GNU binutils is that we can install them with one `rustup` command, and they support all the same architectures as rustc since they both share a backend.

+### qemu-system-arm

+Allows us to follow along even without the hardware!

+### GDB

+Since we can't always log to the host console.
+To use GDB to debug on the remote device, will use GDB's `load` command, which uploads the program to the target hardware. **Check this is true**

+### OpenOCD

+OpenOCD will act as a translator for GDB to interact with the `ST-Link` debugging hardware on the discovery board.

+OpenOCD runs on the laptop and translates between GDB's TCP/IP based remote debug protocol and ST-LINK's USB based protocol.

+It also knows how to interact with the memory-mapped registers